 Our vision: Well connected, resilient and thriving communities, landscapes and natural systems across 3,600km of eastern Australia.

-Our purpose: To bring people together to connect, protect and regenerate nature, providing solutions at the scale needed to meet our climate, biodiversity and wellbeing challenges.
+Since 2007, the Great Eastern Ranges (GER) initiative has been bringing people together to connect, protect and regenerate nature, providing solutions at the scale needed to meet our climate, biodiversity and wellbeing challenges.

 - Transparency – We are open, honest and authentic with others